 Here are the best Robo Advisors with the lowest fees:

 Free Automated Investing

 M1 Finance is a free robo advisor.
-Yes, it’s 100 percent free and requires $0 minimum deposit.
+Yes, it’s 100 percent free and requires a $0 minimum deposit.
 But it’s not perfect.
-The service does not include tax loss harvesting and your account needs to have at least $100 to begin trading.
+The service does not include tax-loss harvesting and your account needs to have at least $100 to begin trading.
 However, this is not a bad thing.
 The $100 minimum deposit is one of the lowest in the world of automated investing.
 The service also charges $0 trading fees.

 And even though M1 Finance has no option to invest in mutual funds, the service offers taxable, joint, and Roth IRA accounts.
 It also offers SEP IRA, Rollover IRA, and Traditional IRA accounts.
 What makes M1 Finance unique is the pie graph interface.
 Your portfolio is presented in slices of pie to easily determine the allocation for each investment.
 You can choose from pre-built pies or create your own!
 This is a fully automated service that maintains your allocations and rebalances the portfolio as needed.

 We really like the brilliant M1 Finance smartphone app.
 This lets you check the status of your portfolio and make the necessary adjustments while you’re on the move.